 Specificity | Lists multiple specific concrete actions: add/update projects+todos via URL scheme, read/search/list from the local Things database.
 These are clear, actionable capabilities. | 3 / 3 |

-Completeness | Clearly answers both what (manage Things 3 via CLI — add/update projects+todos, read/search/list from database) and when ('Use when a user asks to add a task to Things, list inbox/today/upcoming, search tasks, or inspect projects/areas/tags'). | 3 / 3 |
+Completeness | Clearly answers both what (manage Things 3 via CLI, add/update projects+todos, read/search/list from database) and when ('Use when a user asks to add a task to Things, list inbox/today/upcoming, search tasks, or inspect projects/areas/tags'). | 3 / 3 |

 Trigger Term Quality | Includes strong natural trigger terms users would say: 'add a task to Things', 'list inbox/today/upcoming', 'search tasks', 'inspect projects/areas/tags', 'Things 3'.
 The term 'OpenClaw' is unusual but the rest covers natural user language well. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive — targets a specific application (Things 3) on a specific platform (macOS) using a specific tool (`things` CLI).
+Distinctiveness Conflict Risk | Highly distinctive — targets a specific application (Things 3), a specific platform (macOS), and a specific CLI tool.
 Very unlikely to conflict with other skills. | 3 / 3 |

 Total | 12 / 12 Passed |